elastic/kibana/x-pack/plugins/upgrade_assistant/README.md

 * [**Deprecation Info API.**](https://www.elastic.co/guide/en/elasticsearch/reference/master/migration-api-deprecation.html)
 This is information about cluster, node, and index level settings that use deprecated features that will be removed or changed in the next major version.
-These will be surfaced in the Upgrade Assistant, but only if the deprecation has been added by the ES backend engineers to the Deprecation Info API.
+Currently, only cluster and index deprecations will be surfaced in the Upgrade Assistant.
+ES server engineers are responsible for adding deprecations to the Deprecation Info API.
 * [**Deprecation logs.**](https://www.elastic.co/guide/en/elasticsearch/reference/current/logging.html#deprecation-logging)
 These surface runtime deprecations, e.g. a Painless script that uses a deprecated accessor or a request to a deprecated API.
 These are also generally surfaced as deprecation headers within the